ryansteeters/Craft/features.md

   b) As a Craft user, I want to see a menu when I pause the game so that I can select to either resume or exit the game.

 #4)Implement some form of command line to switch between game-modes

+#5)Implement auto walking button press to improve ability to control your character.
+  a) As a Craft user, I want to be able to auto walk so that I don't have to constantly hold my movement button.